 So how do you enjoy the holidays with a minimum of stress?
-Well, the good news is there are quite a few things you can do - such as taking event planning short courses, but we'll cover that at the end.
+Well, the good news is you can do quite a few things - such as taking event planning short courses, but we'll cover that at the end.
 First, we'll offer up a few easily-implemented tips, so you can sit back and eat mince pies like everyone else!

 Some list ideas include:

 Needless to say, your list is likely to be far longer than this one.
 Once you've got your list written, it's as simple as ticking things off when they're done.
 That way, you'll see what's left in good time and avoid forgetting anything until the last minute.